Tag Archives: Gary Lockwood

 This is dangerous territory in itself.

 Bud is expected to get an education but wants to live on a simple ranch and be a family man.
-Deanie is trained to be sweet and kind and to resist the pleasures of the flesh like her mother did but is that enough for Deanie?
+Deanie is trained to be sweet and kind and to resist the pleasures of the flesh like her mother did, but is that enough for her?

-The great writing is brought to life by Kazan, a master at offering brutal yet realistic films.
-Based on his other films I knew I was not in for a cheery experience but the rather harsh reality.
-That sits well with me as films that make one think are celebrated.
+Kazan, a master of brutal yet realistic films, brings excellent writing to life.
+Based on his other films, I knew I was not in for a cheery experience but rather a harsh reality.
+That sits well with me, as films that make one think are celebrated.

-Splendor in the Grass (1961) is similar to Rebel Without a Cause (1955) and stars Wood.
-The film teaches me that although generations come and go the feelings and emotions felt by young people in the moments that they are young never change.
+Splendor in the Grass (1961) resembles Rebel Without a Cause (1955) and stars Wood.
+The film teaches me that although generations come and go, the feelings and emotions young people feel in the moments when they are young never change.

 Oscar Nominations: 1 win-Best Actress-Natalie Wood, Best Original Screenplay (won)